Belize Barrier Reef Watch

 The Belize Barrier Reef is a diverse ecosystem that has supported Belize for centuries.
 Our scientists and rangers are in the field daily monitoring use and health.
 There are many sites that are not regularly monitored.
 The Watch List includes critical attributes of the marine ecosystem in Belize.
-The level is geared towards the Citizen Scientist, but field reports from fishers, tourism industry representatives, NGOs, and researchers are welcome.
+The level is geared towards the Citizen Scientist, and field reports from fishers, tourism industry representatives, NGOs, and researchers are welcome.

 The information received will be used to create the Belize Barrier Reef Annual Report.
-We hope to identify resilient reefs, or Hope Spots, document rare species, document nesting turtles, and engage the coastal residents on how to support the efforts of the dedicated personell charged with managing and monitoring the Belize Barrier Reef.
+We hope to identify resilient reefs, or Hope Spots, document rare species, document nesting turtles, and engage the coastal residents on how to support the efforts of the dedicated personnel charged with managing and monitoring the Belize Barrier Reef.
+We present to you the Watch List in detail, to help you learn about the different categories, why monitoring is important, we include specific examples, and how to document.
+These details are supplemental to the Virtual Workshop and printed materials. |

 IMPORTANCE